 After you’ve applied for student loans, both federal and private, you may be receiving quite a few responses and offers.
 Some may be enticing, but it’s important to investigate it carefully to ensure it’s right for you.
-Here are a few student loan red flags you should be on the lookout for:
+Here are a few student loan red flag warnings you should be on the lookout for:

 High Interest Rates

 A high interest rate may be the most obvious red flag when it comes to student loans.
 However, you’ll only need to worry about this for private loans; federal loans have fixed interest rates.
 To avoid accepting a loan with high interest, do your research into the average rates for similar loans.
 The industry average is currently around 9-12%.

 However, it’s also important to ask the lender why the interest rate is so high.
 It could be that yours or your co-signer’s credit score isn’t high enough or there isn’t enough income.
 This may be the case if every private loan offer you receive comes with a higher than average interest rate.

 While it may be tempting to take a loan offer that gives you more money than you actually need for college, you should avoid this.
 You will be responsible for paying that money back with interest in the future and it could come back to haunt you.

 Keep your financial aid for your college expenses and only your college expenses.
 Paying for video game consoles or vacations could lead to trouble down the road.

 High or Few Repayment Options